Huertz/Module-Challenge-1/README.md

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 Project was already build, the challenge of this project is a refactor.
 - What problem does it solve?
-The project solves HTML semantic elements
+The project solves HTML semantic elements and to compile the CCS file so it's neat and understandable
 - What did you learn?
 The understanding of the structional of how a HTML website should be build.

 ## Accepted Criteria

 GIVEN a webpage meets accessibility standards
-WHEN I view the source code
-THEN I find semantic HTML elements
-WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
-THEN I find accessible alt attributes
-WHEN I view the heading attributes
-THEN they fall in sequential order
+WHEN I view the source code is clean and understandable THEN I find semantic HTML elements in thier correct format WHEN I view the structure of the HTML elements it starts from header and end in footerd THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements are in the place that they should THEN I find accessible alt attributes to add comments to make the website accessible for everybody WHEN I view the heading attributes is the first thing that it goes after body THEN they fall in sequential order
-WHEN I view the title element
+WHEN I view the title element it says Horision
 THEN I find a concise, descriptive title

 ## Installation